Testing the Missing Completely at Random Assumption for Functional Data: Numerical illustration

-for $a = -1$, $b \in \{1.00, 1.10, \dots, 2.00\}$ and partition the curves according to Example~\ref{ex:PartitionComplete}.
-The setting $(a,b) = (-1,1)$ corresponds to symmetric censoring in which case $\mu_A(t) = \mu_B(t) = 0$ for all $t \in [0,1]$.
-In this situation, $T_{\mu,L^2}$ and $T_{\mu,D}$ should reveal lower power as they are based on a comparison of means.
+\textit{Case 2: Censoring.} Motivated by the theoretical results in Section~\ref{sec:Consistency}, we now examine the performance of the tests for data where MCAR is violated.
+We consider the following scenarios: \begin{flushleft} { } \end{flushleft} for $a = -1$, $b \in \{1.00, 1.10, \dots, 2.00\}$.
+Note that the second scenario satisfies the definition of MAR since $\tau_{ab}$ is a stopping time with respect to the canonical filtration of $X$.
+The setting $(a,b) = (-1,1)$ corresponds to symmetric censoring in which case the conditional mean functions corresponding to complete and incomplete sets are both equal to zero.
+See also Example~\ref{ex:BMcensored} and the subsequent discussion.
+In this situation, $T_\mu$ should reveal lower power as it is based on a comparison of means.
 Higher values of $b$ relate to a stronger deviation from the symmetric case which favors the mean comparison.
-In contrast, since symmetric censoring affects conditional distributions (see Proposition~\ref{prop:BrownianDist}), $T_{F}$ is expected to have power even in the case $(a,b) = (-1,1)$.
+In contrast, since symmetric censoring affects conditional distributions, $T_{F}$ is expected to have power even in the case $(a,b) = (-1,1)$.

-Results for the asymptotic tests are presented in Figure~\ref{fig:censoredrejections} where a sample size of $n = 100$ is considered and rejection probabilities are estimated over 5,000 simulation runs.
-The plot confirms our theory whereby the distributional test $T_{F}$ detects the violation of MCAR even for small values of $b$.
-Mean comparisons $T_{\mu,L^2}$ and $T_{\mu,D}$, on the other hand, require some asymmetry to detect the violations and approach the significance level $\alpha = 0.05$ in the case $(a,b) = (-1,1)$.
-While the distributional test is more powerful than the mean comparisons in this example, the dominance is not expected to hold in general.

-In Figure~\ref{fig:examplecensored}(a), we present a particular sample of the simulation study for the case of strong asymmetry with $(a,b) = (-1, 2)$.
-Figure~\ref{fig:examplecensored}(b) reveals the violation of the MCAR hypothesis: for~$t \in [0.40, 1]$, the conditional mean in the complete sample is significantly greater than the one computed on the incomplete sample only.
+Estimated rejection probabilities are presented in the first row of Figure~\ref{fig:censoredrejections}.
+In scenario (MAR), we also compare our methodology to the sequential multiple hypothesis test $T_{\text{LR}}$ proposed by \cite{liebl2019partially}, which has been formulated for observation intervals $O = [0, D]$.
+The plot confirms our theory whereby the distributional test~$T_{F}$ is more powerful than the mean comparison~$T_\mu$.
+The latter requires some asymmetry to detect the violations and approaches the significance level $\alpha = 0.05$ in the case $(a,b) = (-1,1)$.
+In Figure~\ref{fig:examplecensored} (left), we present a particular sample of the simulation study for the case of strong asymmetry with $(a,b) = (-1, 2)$.
+Figure~\ref{fig:examplecensored} (right) reveals the violation of the MCAR hypothesis: for~$t \in [0.40, 1]$, the conditional mean in the complete sample is significantly greater than the one computed on the incomplete sample only.